pravega/bookkeeper-operator/doc/rollback-cluster.md

 # Bookkeeper Cluster Rollback

-This document details how manual rollback can be triggered after a Bookkeeper cluster upgrade fails.
+This document details how rollback can be triggered after a Bookkeeper cluster upgrade fails.
-Note that a rollback can be triggered only on Upgrade Failure.
+Note that a rollback can be triggered only after an Upgrade Failure.

 ## Upgrade Failure